On some mod $p$ representations of quaternion algebra over $\mathbb{Q}_p$: Introduction

 \section{Introduction}

-Let $p \geq 5$ be a prime number.
+Let $p$ be a prime number.
 The mod $p$ (and $p$-adic) Langlands program has been emerged starting from the fundamental work of Breuil \cite{Br03}.
-Up to present, the (mod $p$) correspondence in the case of $\GL_2(\Q_p)$ has been well-understood in various aspects, by the work of \cite{Br03}, \cite{Co}, \cite{Em3}, and \cite{PaskunasIHES}.
-Recently, there have been significant progress towards a Langlands correspondence for $\GL_2(L)$, when $L$ is a finite unramified extension of $\Q_p$ (\cite{BHHMS1}, \cite{Hu-Wang}, \cite{BHHMS2}).
+Up to present, the correspondence in the case of $\GL_2(\Q_p)$ has been well-understood in various aspects, by the work of \cite{Br03}, \cite{Co}, \cite{Em3}, and \cite{PaskunasIHES}.
+Recently, there have been significant progress towards a mod $p$ Langlands correspondence for $\GL_2(L)$, when $L$ is a finite unramified extension of $\Q_p$ (\cite{BHHMS1}, \cite{Hu-Wang}, \cite{BHHMS2}).
 However, a mod $p$ Jacquet-Langlands correspondence is still largely unknown, even in the case of $\GL_2(\Q_p)$.

 Inspired by the local-global compatibility results (\cite{Em3}, \cite{BDJ}), it is natural to search for the correspondence in the cohomology of Shimura curves.
 To explain this, let $F$ be a totally real extension of $\Q$ in which $p$ is unramified.
 Let $B$ be a quaternion algebra over $F$, which we assume to be split at only one infinite place in this introduction (in the text we will also treat the case $B$ is definite).
 If $U$ is a compact open subgroup of $(B\otimes_F\mathbb{A}_{F,f})^{\times}$, let $X_U$ be the associated smooth projective Shimura curve over $F$.
 Let $\overline{r}:\Gal(\overline{F}/F)\ra\GL_2(\bFp)$ be a continuous absolutely irreducible representation.
-Fix a place $v$ above $p$ and a compact open subgroup $U^v\subset (B\otimes_{F}\mathbb{A}_{F,f}^{\{v\}})^{\times}$.
+Fix a place $v$ above $p$ and a compact open subgroup $U^v\subset (B\otimes_{F}\mathbb{A}_{F,f}^{\{v\}})^{\times}$, where $\mathbb{A}_{F,f}^{\{v\}}$ denotes the ring of finite ad\`eles of $F$ outside $v$.
 We define